zereddiamond/SU19-WLANSec-Lab2-WEP/README.md

 - Open the capture file [`arp.cap`](./files/arp.cap) with Wireshark

 - Use Wireshark to decrypt the file.
-For this, you will need to configure in Wireshak WEP key.
+For this, you will need to configure in Wireshak the WEP key.
 (In Wireshark : Preferences&rarr;Protocols&rarr;IEEE 802.11&rarr;Decryption Keys).
 You will also need to activate decryption in the IEEE 802.11 window (« Enable decryption »).
 You will find the WEP key in the Python Script [`manual-decryption.py`](./files/manual-decryption.py).

 - Execute the script with `python manual-decryption.py`